-The annual budget contains specialized and technical terminology that is unique to public finance and budgeting.
-To assist the reader of the annual budget document in understanding these terms, a budget glossary has been included in the document.
+To assist the reader, a budget glossary has been included in the document.

 ACCRUAL ACCOUNTING

 The Town's sources of financing and expenditures are recorded using the accrual basis of accounting.
 This basis recognizes revenues as they become available and measurable and expenditures as they are incurred and measurable as the result of receipt of goods or services and the creation of a legal obligation to pay.